How do I test the speed in Speedify?

 [Connection name] is set to Backup priority.

-Your Backup connection is not being included in the test because you have available Always or Secondary connections that Speedify is using instead.
-(When a connection’s priority is set to Backup, Speedify only includes the connection in the combined test if there are no Always or Secondary connections.
+Your Backup connection is not being included in the test because you have available Primary or Secondary connections that Speedify is using instead.
+(When a connection’s priority is set to Backup, Speedify only includes the connection in the combined test if there are no Primary or Secondary connections.
 Speedify will never run individual tests on Backup connections.)

 [Connection name] is over Daily/Monthly Limit.

-One of your connections is not being included in the test because it has reached its Daily/Monthly Limit, and because you have Always or Secondary connections available that Speedify is using instead.
-(When a connection is rate limited because it reaches it's Daily/Monthly Limit, Speedify only includes the connection in the combined test if there are no Always or Secondary connections.
+One of your connections is not being included in the test because it has reached its Daily/Monthly Limit, and because you have Always or Normal connections available that Speedify is using instead.
+(When a connection is rate limited because it reaches its Daily/Monthly Limit, Speedify only includes the connection in the combined test if there are no Always or Normal connections.
 Speedify will never run individual tests on Rate Limited connections.)

 [Connection name] is disabled.